Green Journey Adventure

 System Architecture

 The poster (594mm × 841mm) features five puzzle modules in numbered zones, each representing a sustainability challenge.
 Accompanying booklets provide knowledge and mission guides.
-Click each zone to explore design details and interaction mechanics.

 Energy & Water Conservation